13 Things You Must Know About Driving in Antigua

 That’s a no-brainer.

-Spoiler alert: I have to say on the taxi defense, though, that many taxi drivers also have a guide license so they can also provide interesting information on the island, such as cultural aspects or historical facts.
+ON TAXIS IN ANTIGUA – It’s fair to say, though, that many taxi drivers also have a guide license so they can also provide interesting information on the island, such as cultural aspects or historical facts.
 However, if you decide to hire a taxi, make sure you agree on how much you pay, for how many hours and to go where, before boarding.
 You don’t want any surprises.

 I still believe it’s much better to get your own car, and you might want to purchase one or two boat tours as well to see the island from a different angle.